 “When to Go Negative in Political Campaigns?” (joint with Sinem Hidir)

-We explore whether and when it is optimal for a privately informed incumbent politician to engage in negative campaigning by disclosing a scandal about the challenger’s corruption in order to persuade voters.
+We explore whether and when it is optimal for a privately informed incumbent politician to engage in negative campaigning by disclosing a scandal about the challenger’s corruption to persuade voters.

 Work in Progress